 In any case, you should spend the most time at this stage.
 Because a strong script will make the video creation process faster and easier, and help you produce a much more effective video.

-Pick an online video maker
+Picking an online video maker

 Once you’ve got your script worked out, you’ll want to choose your video creation software.
 An online video maker makes it easy to create your video on your computer–or even on your phone–right in your browser.